camdenperkins/Progressive-Overload-A-Data-Driven-Comparison-of-Volume-vs.-Intensity-Training/README.md

 # Visualization
 <img width="653" height="372" alt="image" src="https://github.com/user-attachments/assets/72743962-30ac-4d42-bdd4-cdc67cc48b29" /> <br>
 This graph compares the cumulative number of personal records achieved over time.
-The text highlights the Personal Record Success Rate for each training style, calculated from the focus data.
+The text highlights the Personal Record Success Rate for each training style, calculated from the filtered dataset of the three focus exercises.
 During volume-focused training, 7.6% of all sets resulted in a personal record.
 In contrast, during intensity-focused training, that success rate jumped to 25.8%.
 The steeper slope of the red line visually confirms that PRs were achieved at a much faster rate during the intensity block.

 # Conclusion
 Through my findings with Logistic Regression, I can confidently say that intensity-focused training is significantly more effective at producing progressive overload than volume-focused training.
 The results are not ambiguous and are highly statistically significant, meaning it is extremely unlikely this finding is due to random chance. <br>